soleil-ica/Lima-tango-cpp/doc/SlsJungfrau/slsjungfrau.rst

 SlsJungfrau C++ Tango device
 =============================

-This is the reference documentation of the SimulatorCDD Tango C++ device.
+This is the reference documentation of the SlsJungfrau Tango C++ device.

 Properties